Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 Effects: You perform a multi-throw technique using weapons stored inside one or more scrolls.
 The Chakra cost is equal to whatever the Stamina cost would normally be.
 Your ninjutsu damage bonus is used in place of your physical damage bonus.

 You may target any number of people within range, each with separate multi-throws.
 This has the same cost no matter how many people you target, but you must use the full number of weapons (if you "throw" 10 shurikens at 4 people, you'd need 40 shuriken total).
-Like Soshoryu, this may not be used with senbon; it may also not be used to perform called shots.
+This may not be used with senbon; it may also not be used to perform called shots.

 Alternately, by doubling the number of weapons you can make this an Area 10 attack, in which case it hits everything indiscriminately; by quadrupling the number of weapons required you can make it Area 20 centered on yourself, with you at the center.
 In either of these cases, the severity of wounds inflicted is reduced by one (additional) rank.

 As an example of how that works: If you have 80 DEX, you could throw 16 shuriken to hit everyone in Area 10, with the equivalent of an 8-shuriken multi-throw.
-The increase in damage bonus based on number of weapons thrown would be (8 0.5) = 4, not (16 \ 0.5) = 8.
+The increase in damage bonus based on number of weapons thrown would be (8 * 0.5) = 4, not (16 * 0.5) = 8.

 #### --( Netetsuki no Jutsu - Sleeping Moon Technique )--
 An exceptionally useful technique, as it approaches the much yearned-for concept of a "smart" seal; one that can be deactivated easily without requiring extensive time and effort to then replace it.
 This is not actually a seal itself, but a large number of specific modifications which can be applied to almost any advanced sealing technique; less complicated sealing jutsu are too simple to incorporate these alterations.